Mairéad Farrell (politician)

-Mairéad Farrell (born 6 January 1990) is an Irish Sinn Féin politician who has been a Teachta Dála (TD) for the Galway West constituency since the 2020 general election.
+Mairéad Farrell (born 5 January 1990) is an Irish Sinn Féin politician who has been a Teachta Dála (TD) for the Galway West constituency since the 2020 general election.

 Early life and education

-Farrell is from the Mervue area in Galway City.
+Mairéad Farrell is from the Mervue area in Galway City.
 Her father, Niall, is an anti-war activist and her aunt, also called Mairéad Farrell, was a member of the Provisional Irish Republican Army who became one of the Gibraltar Three (three PIRA members killed by the British SAS in Gibraltar).

 Farrell holds a Bachelor of Arts in Economics and History from NUI Galway and a Master of Science in Finance from Queen's University Belfast.

 Political career

+In her youth, Farrell and her family canvassed for Catherine Connolly and her sister Colette during their election campaigns.
+Farrell joined Ógra Shinn Féin in college, describing it as a formative experience that offered both political training and social engagement, and she credited it with giving young members valuable opportunities to develop skills such as organising and public speaking.
+While her family background influenced her politicisation, she said she did not feel burdened by the republican legacy of her late aunt and namesake.
+Farrell explained that she had long aspired to join Sinn Féin, but followed her mother’s advice to wait until after school, formally becoming a member before college.
+She has cited the 2008 financial crash as a decisive factor, saying Sinn Féin’s economic positions and her own commitment to Irish unity aligned with the party’s left-republican outlook.

 Farrell sat on Sinn Féin's National Youth Committee for five years.
 She represented the Galway City East local electoral area on Galway City Council from 2014 to 2019.
 She became a TD for Galway West in February 2020 at that year's General Election.